banzaicloud/telescopes/README.md

 `zones`: availability zones in the cluster - specifying multiple zones will recommend a multi-zone cluster

 `sameSize`: signals if the resulting instance types should be similarly sized, or can be completely diverse

+`allowBurst`: are burst instances allowed in recommendation

+`networkPerf`: networkPerf specifies the network performance category

+`excludes`: excludes is a blacklist - a list with vm types to be excluded from the recommendation

+`includes`: includes is a whitelist - a list with vm types to be contained in the recommendation

 **`cURL` example**